Birdseye Hollow State Forest

 General information on hiking includes how-to and safety tips and links to rules & regulations

-The multiple use trail connects Round Lake Rd. to Sanford Lake.
+The multiple use trail connects Round Lake Road to Sanford Lake.

 Sanford Lake on Birdseye Hollow

 The Sanford Lake Day Use Area features a picnic area with picnic tables, gravel concrete boat ramp, a canoe/kayak launch and a floating dock.
 Portable toilets are provided Memorial Day to Labor Day.
 No trash pickup is provided.
 This is a carry in-carry out facility.

 Birdseye Hollow Park is a day use area located next to Birdseye Hollow Pond.
 It features a paved parking area, paved path to a picnic pavilion, several fixed charcoal grills and picnic tables, playground, benches, a floating fishing pier, and portable toilets (Memorial Day to Labor Day).
 No trash pick-up is provided.
 This is a carry in-carry out facility.
 This area is managed cooperatively with Steuben County Department of Public Works.

 Forest Stewardship Demonstration Auto Tour

-The self-guided Forest Stewardship Demonstration Tour is on Birdseye Hollow and Moss Hill State Forests has six roadside stops which show different stages of forest growth; from young seedling/sapling stands, less than ten years old, to mature forests approaching 100 years of age.
+The self-guided Forest Stewardship Demonstration Tour on Birdseye Hollow and Moss Hill State Forests has eight roadside stops which show different stages of forest growth; from young seedling/sapling stands less than ten years old, to mature forests approaching 100 years of age.
 It is designed to show how forests change over time.
 It also demonstrates how forest management helps to maintain ecological diversity which provides a variety of benefits.
-Brochures (PDF, 400KB) are also available at the Bath DEC office.

 General information on fishing includes fishing tips with links to seasons, rules & regulations

 Birdseye Hollow State Forest provides fishing opportunities on Mud Creek, Sanford Lake (18 acres), Van Keuren Lake (6.5 acres), Round Lake (12.8 acres), and Birdseye Hollow Pond.
 These waters provide anglers with limited to moderate fishing opportunities for bass, sunfish, pickerel, and bullheads.
-Birdseye Hollow Pond features floating fishing pier, Sanford Lake features a breakwall.
+Birdseye Hollow Pond features a floating fishing pier and Sanford Lake features a breakwall.

 Hunting & Trapping